mleonardblair/SetUtilitiesProject/README.md

 ## 🧪 How to Run the Tests

-1. Open `ArrayUtilitiesTesting.sln` in Visual Studio.
+1. Open `SetUtilitiesProject.sln` in Visual Studio.
 2. Build the solution to restore dependencies.
 3. Open the Test Explorer (Test > Test Explorer).
 4. Click "Run All Tests" to execute the full test suite.